Visual Impairment IconHigh Contrast

 Notes

-5 “Helena and Hermia” are in reference to Shakespeare’s characters from Midsummer Night’s Dream.
+5 “Helena and Hermia” reference Shakespeare’s characters from A Midsummer Night’s Dream.
 In the play, they are best friends with contrasting personalities who end up entangled and in a love triangle with a man named Demetrius.

 6 “Nourmahal” is the name of a woman who uses a love spell to regain the heart of her love in a tale titled “The Light of Harlem” that is included in an Oriental romance called Lalla Rookh by Thomas Moore.
 It was published in 1817.